IT security and compliance are crucial for your enterprise: What is IT security?

 • Implementing visibility, audibility, and traceability in a DevSecOps process

 Visibility is vital in the DevSecOps environment.
 This suggests implementing a solid monitoring system to supervise the operations, send alerts, and provide ownership during the whole delivery lifecycle.

 Frequent audits are essential for ensuring the materialization of security compliance.
-Technical security controls need to be auditable, documented, and all team members should be paying attention to following them strictly.
+Technical security controls need to be auditable, and documented, and all team members should be paying attention to following them strictly.

 • Educate security

 Security is a combination of engineering and compliance.
 Organizations should form a fellowship between the development engineers, operations teams, and compliance teams to ensure everyone in the organization understands the company’s security posture and follows the same standards.